goldzulu/VoiceBlock-Frontend/README.md

-# Actions on Google: Interactive Canvas Sample
+# VoiceBlock - A multiplayer voice game Google Action and Interactive Canvas

+Follow along the live coding on twitch at https://twitch.tv/goldzulu on most Thursdays and Fridays

+This repository contains the voice and frontend (interactive canvas portion of the game)

-This sample demonstrates Interactive Canvas for Google Assistant Actions.
+Th game uses Interactive Canvas for Google Assistant Actions.

 ### Prerequisites
 1. Node.js and NPM